agility/agility-cms-app-sdk/README.md

 ## Getting Started

 ### Prerequisites
 You need to have an Agility instance and be comfortable writing JavaScript.
-You'll also need to deploy your app to a publicly accessible endpoint and register it in Agiltiy CMS.
+You'll also need to deploy your app to a publicly accessible endpoint and register it in Agility CMS.

 ### What is in an App?
 An App will contain a page with an `AppConfig` and one or more custom UI's that will integrate with Agility CMS.